 American Express Gold Card

 American Express’ golden charge card earns 4x MR points at Grocery Stores and Restaurants.
 There is an annual spend limit of $25,000 on these categories, meaning that you can earn up to 100,000 points per year.
-It also comes with $120 in annual dining credits and a $100 airline incidental credit.
+It also comes with $120 in annual dining credits, $120 in annual Uber Eats credits, and a $100 airline incidental credit (which is ending after 2021).
 The Gold Card also comes with a few travel insurances as well as American Express’ standard benefits.

 Apply Today: American Express Blue Cash Preferred